cjacker/opensource-toolchain-pic/README.md

 If you want to edit the 'PK2DeviceFile.dat' to add new devices, you can use [device file editor](https://sites.google.com/site/pk2devicefileeditor/) created by dougy83.

-If you don't mind to use the prebuilt binary of pk2cmd-minus, you can use http://kair.us/projects/pickitminus/pk2cmd-x86_64.AppImage directly.

 The PICKIT2 6pin header's pin out as:

 <img src="https://user-images.githubusercontent.com/1625340/174710601-8f6d12c7-84ff-4ae8-9be7-a9aa1e1cbf88.jpg" width="40%"/>